LoicLw/FieldTracer/README.md

 ![](documentation/poi_details.png)

-It works the same for the traces.
+It works in the same way for the traces.

 ![](documentation/trace_details.png)